WHERE WAVES BECOME REAL • LECTURE 9 OF 12

 Every paradox in quantum mechanics has the same origin: treating the wave function as a mathematical tool rather than a physical field, while having no physical account of how "measurement" works.

 ACT closes this gap.
-With field ontology and anchoring, every paradox dissolves — not by adding epicycles, but by removing the confusion that created them.
+With field ontology and anchoring, the paradoxes are resolved conditional on ACT's event postulate — not by adding epicycles, but by naming where the standard account stays silent.

 The paradoxes aren't deep.
 They're symptoms of incomplete physics.